ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/resolve-issues-causing-check-failures.rst

 Resolve too long line lengths and broken links
 ----------------------------------------------

-In PyAnsys projects, `Flake8 <Flake8_>`_ is a code style tool in the CI/CD process that checks the quality of the Python code.
-When you run ``pre-commit`` locally, Flake8 is one of the tools that it is configured to run.
-If Flake8 finds a line in a Python file that is too long, it raises an error.
+In PyAnsys projects, `Ruff`_ is a code style tool in the CI/CD process that checks the quality of the Python code.
+When you run ``pre-commit`` locally, Ruff is one of the tools that it is configured to run.
+If Ruff finds a line in a Python file that is too long, it raises an error.
 Providing that this line is a docstring or message string, you can manually change it in the PY file.

 Sometimes, however, the line that is too long is for a URL added to the ``linkcheck_ignore`` variable in the Sphinx configuration (``doc/source/conf.py``) file.
 Here is an example of how